 3. Mark the pattern and pin

-Using a pencil and straight edge, mark a line on either side of your pillow’s flat part.
+Using a pencil and a straight edge, mark a line on either side of your pillow’s flat part.
 Having the lines as a guide, pin your “skin” halves concurrently.

 4. Sew along the two lines